 Apple picking season is here!
 I used to look forward to apple picking every year as a child, and now I have just as much fun watching my little ones run through the orchards—not to mention the fresh-pressed apple cider and hot, delicious cider doughnuts!
 Many farms also have family-friendly entertainment and activities including live music, corn mazes and more.
 Apple picking is also a great farm-to-table teaching opportunity and a wonderful way to ease out of summer.

 So get your apple recipes ready and read on for our top picks for apple picking with kids in Westchester and Rockland County.
 (Remember to contact the farms before heading out.
 Many are family owned and operated, and hours may change with little or no notice.)

-Also see our top picks for apple picking in Dutchess and Orange and our complete Fall Fun Guide.
+Also see our top picks for apple picking in Dutchess and Orange and sign up for our newsletters.

 Wilkens Fruit & Fir Farm - Yorktown Heights

 Check in to get your bags and picking poles (available to rent) and catch a hayride to the apple orchard.
 The farm offers over a dozen varieties of apples available at different times throughout the season—picking starts September 2, 2017—so be sure to check the schedule to see when your favorites are ready.
 Pumpkin picking will be available later in the season, and the farm also offers Choose-and-Cut Christmas trees starting the Saturday after Thanksgiving.
 Its bake shop and markets offer freshly baked goods including pies, cookies, apple cider doughnuts, strudel sticks, snacks, candy and country-themed and seasonal crafts and gifts.

 Harvest Moon Farm & Orchard - North Salem